JY9146/Girlfriend-Mod/README.md

 This is the girlfriend mod from Tommyinnit (https://www.youtube.com/watch?v=TRigGOh-_ys), made by Vini2003.
-I can't get it to work, there seems to be errors in gradle.
-I'm very new to Github and don't really know any Java or Gradle.
+It doesn't seem to have much other then the overlay in the begining of the mod, as the rest seems to be practally a different mod entirely.
 So if you know what your doing you can make a fork of it working or make a pull request or something.
 If anyone has found any files in some of the deleted repositories please upload them here (I'm trying to compile them all): https://www.dropbox.com/request/N19bwKETJRDn0nVWx2BO

 # Commands
 * Press `f` to fire tnt